-NOTE: Most duplex Pivot panels will be installed into residential or small commercial systems where the second pump exists purely for redundancy rather than from a need to run pumps simultaneously during high flow events.
-In most residential or small commercial applications, one pump will be sufficient to handle the incoming flow.
+NOTE: When duplex Pivot Pro Panels are installed into residential or small commercial systems, the second pump exists for redundancy in case one pump fails.
+In these applications, one operational pump is typically to be sufficient to handle the incoming flow.
 Should the water level in the wet well rise enough to engage the second pump, it is indicative of a problem (i.e. pump failure, stuck float, etc.) and an alarm should sound.
 The addition of a 4th float into this type of system will mask pump failures, stuck floats, etc. unless changes are made to the default settings.
 To avoid issues, Zoeller recommends the use of only 3 floats.

 NOTE: Municipal applications may require more flexibility than residential or small commercial systems.
 Applications like storm water lift stations can, at times, receive incoming flow that surpasses what one pump can manage.
 In these situations, a second pump may need to run simultaneously in order to keep up with the incoming water.
 Such a condition may not warrant an alarm.
 For this reason, municipal lift stations sometimes use 4 floats in a Stop, Lead, Lag, High Alarm (SLLH) configuration to provide the lag pump with time to function before an alarm occurs.
-If 4 floats are used, the Pivot panel expects the float order to be SLLH (default).
+If 4 floats are used, the Pivot Pro Panel expects the float order to be SLLH (default).
 However, the same 4 float configuration in a residential or small commercial application will simply mask problems until additional critical failures occur.